jrenaud90/TidalPy/Documentation/future_structure.md

 | `radial_solver`, propagation matrix, 200 slices | 0.109 ms | 0.081 ms | 1.35x faster |
 | Convective cooling, one evaluation | 0.16 us | 0.16 us | 1.0x, even |

-### Where it is slower
+### Where It Is Slower

 | Task | Classic | New | Change |
 |---|---|---|---|
 | Convective cooling, 10k evaluations | 0.158 ms | 0.202 ms | 0.78x, 1.3x slower |
 | Rheology, one complex modulus | 0.056 us | 0.076 us | 0.74x, 1.4x slower |

 One of these has a known cause.
-A single scalar rheology call is dominated by the Python-to-C++ boundary rather than by the arithmetic, and the numba path crosses a cheaper one; use the vectorized calls, where the new backend wins by 3x, whenever there is more than a handful of values.
+A single scalar rheology call is dominated by the Python-to-C++ boundary rather than by the arithmetic, and the numba path crosses a cheaper boundary.
+Use the vectorized calls, where the new backend is about 3x faster, whenever there is more than a handful of values.
 The vectorized convective cooling gap has not been investigated.

-### The first call
+### First Call

-Steady-state timings hide something users feel immediately.
+Steady-state timings leave out the startup cost.
 The classic backend compiles its numba kernels the first time they run and caches the machine code on disk, so the first session after installing or upgrading pays the full compile and every later session still pays to load and dispatch the cached kernels.
 The new backend has nothing to compile.
 Each figure below is the median first call in a fresh process:

 | First call | Classic, first session after installing | Classic, later sessions | New |
 |---|---|---|---|